-The course instructor owns the intellectual property and asserts copyright protection over the lectures, lecture videos and all course materials.
+The course instructor owns the intellectual property and asserts copyright protection over any lecture video and all course materials.
 Accordingly, you may stream - but not download or record - lecture videos and you may not post or repurpose lecture materials (e.g., overheads, discussion questions, practice questions etc.).